dmetri333/FormValidation/README.md

 ## Download

-Download the latest jquery.formValidation.js or jquery.formValidation.min.js.
+Download the latest formValidation.js from the dist.
 Include it in your source after jQuery.

 ## Example